Migrate Logs to a New M-Series Appliance in Log Collector

 - Remove the disk pairs.
-For details, refer to the disk replacement procedure in the M-100 or M-500 Appliance Hardware Reference Guide.
+For details, refer to the disk replacement procedure in the M-Series Appliance Hardware Reference Guides.

 - Prepare the disks for migration.Generating the metadata for each disk pair rebuilds the indexes.
 Therefore, depending on the data size, this process can take a long time to complete.
 To expedite the process, you can launch multiple CLI sessions and run the metadata regeneration command in each session to complete the process simultaneously for every pair.
 For details, see Regenerate Metadata for M-Series Appliance RAID Pairs.

 - Insert the disks into the new Log Collector.
 For details, refer to the disk replacement procedure in the M-Series Appliance Hardware Reference Guides.The disk carriers of the M-100 appliance are incompatible with those of the M-500 appliance.
 Therefore, when migrating between these hardware models, you must unscrew each disk from its old carrier and insert the disk in the new carrier before inserting the disk in the new appliance.You must maintain the disk pair association.
 Although you can place a disk pair from slot A1/A2 on the old appliance into slot B1/B2 on the new appliance, you must keep the disks together in the same slot; otherwise, Panorama might not restore the data successfully.